 Nick Melis: '50% OF MY TIME IS ELIMINATING DISTRACTIONS'

 "As a leader, your most important job is to make it possible for others to do their best.
-This includes having the right tools, and seeing that people don't have too much on their plate, and importantly, removing distractions.
+This includes having the right tools, and seeing that people don't have too much on their plate, and importantly, removing distractions and automatic notifications.
 If someone comes up to you and says 'I can't work in all this noise', it is your job to fix the issue.
 And you can't push back all the time and make it someone else's problem.
 I remember, sometimes people would work in the kitchen to get away from the noise.
 That's no way to work."

 Open offices create many physical distractions, especially with other departments around – the sales team talking next to you, the CEO wandering around, clients running in and out, noisy meetings.
 Then there are digital distractions that are harder to run away from like constantly popping notifications and checking various inboxes and tools.
 Constant distractions reduce your cognitive capacity creating a psychological effect called attention residue, which is detrimental to knowledge work.